linearregression/splunk-phlow/README.md

 - cron (to handle scheduling)
 - init scripts (to handle service starting)
 - puppet (out of scope - but to get this built/rebuilt/rebuilt/......rebuilt and stable)
-- custom Splunk app: splunk-flowy-flowy :)
+- custom Splunk app: Splunk Phlow

 ### Contributors